-- 1. Print name of Submitting Official, - 2.
-Complete signature of submitting official by inserting an electronic signature or providing a hard-copy signature of the Submitting Official's signature. - 3.
-Authorized Officials Signature Page.
+- A. Print name of Submitting Official, - B. Complete signature of submitting official by inserting an electronic signature or providing a hard-copy signature of the Submitting Official's signature.

+C. Authorized Officials Signature Page.
 Complete all information to identify the Signature Authority, Financial Officer and Project Director authorized to execute and perform the conditions of the grant project.
+The application must be signed by the three (3) officials listed in the application.

-L. Section 10 - Submitting the Application REQUIRED
+Section 10 - Submitting the Application REQUIRED

-- 1. Review the entire application to make sure all mandatory fields are complete. - 2.
-Proofread the Application. - 3.
-Save the Application to prepare it for sending to the CATPA Office with the following format: - a.
-Initial Application Request: {Acronym of Program Name} FYXX CATPA APPLICATION {Date Submitted} Example: CAAT FYXX CATPA APPLICATION 01312021 - Revised Application Request: {Acronym of Program Name} FYXX CATPA APPLICATION REV {Date Submitted} Example: CAAT FYXX CATPA APPLICATION REV 04032021 - 4.
-Email the Application - a.
-Subject Line: "{Acronym of Program Name} FYXX CATPA Application" Example: CAAT FYXX CATPA Application - b.
-Send To: kenya.lyons@state.co.us - c.
-If you have concerns or problems with sending the application, please contact:
+- A. Review the entire application to make sure all mandatory fields are complete. - B. Proofread the Application. - C. Save the Application to prepare it for sending to the CATPA Office with the following format: - 1.
+Initial Application Request:

+{Acronym of Program Name} FYXX CATPA APPLICATION {Date Submitted}

+Example: CAAT FYXX CATPA APPLICATION 01312022

+2. Revised Application Request:

+{Acronym of Program Name} FYXX CATPA APPLICATION REV {Date Submitted}

+Example: CAAT FYXX CATPA APPLICATION REV 04032022

+- D. Email the Application - A. Subject Line: "{Acronym of Program Name} FYXX CATPA Application"

+Example: CAAT FYXX CATPA Application

+- B. Send To: kenya.lyons@state.co.us - C. If you have concerns or problems with sending the application, please contact:

+Kenya Lyons, Grant Manager

+Kenya.lyons@state.co.us

+CATPA Office

-Kenya Lyons, Grant Manager Kenya.lyons@state.co.us 303-239-5881 CATPA Office 710 Kipling Street, Suite 106 Lakewood, Colorado 80215
+710 Kipling Street, Suite 106 Lakewood, Colorado 80215

-Chapter 5.
-Grant Management Files and Record
+Chapter 6.
+CATPA Grant Award - Files and Reporting